JESUSC1/Speech-to-Text-Transcription-and-Analysis/README.md

 The project's primary objective is to transcribe spoken language with high accuracy.
 Analyses are divided into two Python notebooks.

 `comparing-speech-to-text-systems` notebook:
-- Transcription Engines: This notebook delves into the comparison and utilization of various online speech-to-text systems such as GCP, AWS, IBM, Azure, and Rev.ai.
+- `Transcription Engines`: This notebook delves into the comparison and utilization of various online speech-to-text systems such as GCP, AWS, IBM, Azure, and Rev.ai.

 `transcript-conversion-analysis` notebook: